1. pl

 M30

-This is a simple program that starts the spindle, descends to a depth, and moves diagonally.
+This is a simple program that starts the spindle, descends to depth, and moves diagonally.

 CAM vs. manual programming – what to choose?